Painters and Dockers

-Painters and Dockers are a rock band formed in Melbourne, Australia, in 1982.
+Painters and Dockers are an Australian rock band formed in Melbourne in 1982.

-Paul Stewart, singer-songwriter and trumpet player, Dave Pace (vocals and trumpet) and Mick Morris (vocals and sax) are all original members in the band which was named for the Federated Ship Painters and Dockers Union when they performed an early gig at a pub rock venue in Port Melbourne frequented by the union's members.
+Paul Stewart, backing singer-songwriter and trumpet player, Dave Pace (vocals and trumpet) and Mick Morris (vocals and sax) are all original members in the band which was named for the Federated Ship Painters and Dockers Union when they performed an early gig at a pub rock venue in Port Melbourne frequented by the union's members.
 Some members of the band went on to form the Dili Allstars.

 Their best-performing album, Kiss My Art, peaked in the top 30 of the Australian Recording Industry Association (ARIA) albums charts in 1988.
 The album included two top 50 singles, "Nude School" and "Die Yuppie Die".

 In 2009, the band was inducted into the Music Victoria Hall of Fame.